ocaml/ocamlbuild/manual/manual.md

 `ocamlbuild -no-ocamlfind -documentation` produce different outputs, as the latter does not include ocamlfind-specific tags.

-Some examples of documentation of rules or flags, produced by `ocamlbuild -documentation`, are the following:
+Here is an example of rule documentation included in the `ocamlbuild -documentation` output:

     rule "ocaml: modular menhir (mlypack)"
       ~deps:[ %.mlypack ]